l2choi/Kiko-plus/about.md

 ### Acknowledgements

 Developed in Sublime Text 3.
+Powered by Jekyll.

 This site uses the [Kiko Plus](https://github.com/AWEEKJ/Kiko-plus) theme.